 - Five of the 20 most destructive wildfires in the state’s history burned between October and December

 - And, so far in 2018, our state has experienced more wildfires than last year at this time

 PG&E recognizes that we can’t do this alone.
 We need to work together with civic and community leaders, first responders, state leaders, and other energy companies on solutions and new ways of thinking to stay ahead of California’s changing climate and ensure the ongoing delivery of safe and reliable energy.

-We want to work together to share information, provide resources and help our customers and communities prepare for and stay safe during extreme weather events.
-We are also developing a roadmap for longer-term investments that will help improve the safety and resiliency of our state’s energy infrastructure.
+We want to work together to share information and help our customers and communities prepare for and stay safe during extreme weather events.

 PG&E has a plan to deal with the growing threat of extreme weather and wildfires.
 We want all our customers to have plans, too.